-The other problem with Google translate is it isn’t locale specific.
-So, if you happen to be translating from English to Spanish, you can’t specify which dialect of Spanish the document should be translated into.
+Another issue with Google Translate is that it is not language specific.
+As a result, if you are translating from English to Spanish, you will not be able to specify which dialect of Spanish the document should be translated into.

-A human translator understands the content of the message, and he or she can make sure that it is not offensive in any way in addition to being adequately translated.
+A human translator understands the message’s content and can ensure that it is not offensive in any way while also being adequately translated.

-Many companies that perform keyword research may employ native speakers as that may seem like a great way to find the best keywords as they can check the context.
-Sure ! it is better than using Google Translate, but it isn’t suitable for localization.
+Many companies that conduct keyword research may hire native speakers because it appears to be a good way to find the best keywords because they can check the context.
+Sure !
+It is better than Google Translate, but it is not suitable for localization.

-A good example of this is that in English bus is a very common transport word which means autobús in Spanish but Spanish Canary Islanders call it guagua.
-That’s where a local translator will be able to replace the term in the Canary Islands with one that’s of real value.
+A good example is that in English, bus is a very common transportation word that means autobs in Spanish, but Spanish Canary Islanders call it guagua.